DOI10.47051/AOQC2127

 Figure 1: Juvenile of Amphisbaena bassleri from Tena, Napo province, Ecuador.

 Natural history: Amphisbaena bassleri is a rareTotal average number of reported observations per locality less than ten. reptile in old-growth rainforests7,8 in Ecuador, but is frequentlyRecorded weekly in densities below five individuals per locality. seen in peri-urban areas, plantations, roadsides, cultivated fields, and forest edge situations.911 Speckled Worm-Lizards are fossorial and emerge to the surface only occasionally, especially when their underground burrows are flooded.9 They can also be observed on the surface during sunny days.12 Their body is extremely muscular and allows them to dig their own tunnels.
 These reptiles have a rectilinear form of locomotion that resemble the way a worm moves.
-Their diet is insectivorous and includes ants, termites, millipedes,7,8 and earthworms.12 Individuals defend themselves by fleeing or burying themselves quickly10; if captured, they can twist their body, bite, and shed parts of the tail.8 They are also capable of swimming for more than 10 min and remain submerged for at least 30 seconds.13 However, some specimens have been found dead after floods, apparently drowned.9 These worm-lizards are preyed upon by coral snakes.
-In the wild, by Micrurus obscurus14; in captivity, a M. helleri was fed dead specimens of A. bassleri.12 It is an oviparous species although the oviposition site is unknown.15 Other Amphisbaena species lay eggs inside the nests of ants or termites.15
+Their diet is insectivorous and includes ants, termites, millipedes,7,8 and earthworms.12 Individuals defend themselves by fleeing or burying themselves quickly;10 if captured, they can twist their body, bite, and shed parts of the tail.8 They are also capable of swimming for more than 10 min and remain submerged for at least 30 seconds.13 However, some specimens have been found dead after floods, apparently drowned.9 These worm-lizards are preyed upon by coral snakes.
+In the wild, by Micrurus obscurus;14 in captivity, a M. helleri was fed dead specimens of A. bassleri.12 It is an oviparous species although the oviposition site is unknown.15 Other Amphisbaena species lay eggs inside the nests of ants or termites.15

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..16,17 Amphisbaena bassleri is listed this category because the species is widely distributed and is believed to be facing no major immediate extinction threats.
-However, some populations are probably declining due to habitat destruction and the excessive use of pesticides that decimate insect populations, such as ants and termites, which are crucial in the life cycle of amphisbaenians general.18 Vehicular traffic is another source of mortality for individuals of this species.9,11 Given their terrestrial habits and their low ability to move on the ground, these animals cannot easily dodge cars and are frequently run over.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..16,17 Amphisbaena bassleri is listed in this category because the species is widely distributed and is believed to be facing no major immediate extinction threats.
+However, some populations are probably declining due to habitat destruction and the excessive use of pesticides that decimate insect populations, such as ants and termites, which are crucial in the life cycle of amphisbaenians in general.18 Vehicular traffic is another source of mortality for individuals of this species.9,11 Given their terrestrial habits and their low ability to move on the ground, these animals cannot easily dodge cars and are frequently run over.

-Distribution: Amphisbaena bassleri is native to the upper Amazon basin in Colombia, Ecuador, and Peru.
+Distribution: Amphisbaena bassleri is native to the upper Amazon basin in Colombia, Ecuador, and Perú.
 In Ecuador, the species has been recorded at elevations between 125 and 1409 m (Fig. 2).

 Distribution of Amphisbaena bassleri in Ecuador